-Along these lines, displacements and deformations shall be multiplied by the coefficient C_1 of §5.7.4.2.
+Along these lines, displacements and deformations shall be multiplied by the coefficient $C_1$ of §5.7.4.2.
 The local indices m given in Chapters 4, 7 and 8 take into account the corresponding effect in the internal forces.

-In other words, the diaphragm forces shall correspond to q = 1.
-In case that local ductility factors are used (m), then there is no need to multiply the diaphragm forces by the coefficient C1 of § 5.7.4.2.
+In other words, the diaphragm forces shall correspond to q=1.
+In case that local ductility factors are used (m), then there is no need to multiply the diaphragm forces by the coefficient $C_1$ of § 5.7.4.2.

-- b.
+- a.
+When the analysis is made with the use of the global behavior factor method (q), the deformations are calculated either by response spectrum analysis (§5.6.3.2) or by response history analysis (§5.6.3.3).
+In the latter case, deformations shall be multiplied by the behavior factor (q) in order to take into consideration the influence of the inelastic response of individual structural members. - b.
 When the analysis is made with the use of the local ductility factors (m) all action effects (internal forces and deformations) that are derived by analysis, either by response spectrum analysis (§5.6.3.2) or by response history analysis (§5.6.3.3) shall be appropriately increased to take into account the influence of the inelastic response of individual structural members (§5.7.4.2). - c.
 In all cases, action effects (internal forces and deformations) shall be increased to account for the effect of torsion according to §5.4.2.